 Limited Soil Contamination Testing

 Each subsurface investigation must be custom in scope, on the basis of site-specific characteristics.
-The general scopes of work vary from site to site and depend on local geology, chemicals of concern, job site history, and areas of concern.
+The general scope of work varies from site to site and depends on local geology, chemicals of concern, job site history, and areas of concern.
 Geo Forward prepares custom scopes of work for limited subsurface investigations, with an emphasis on quality and client inquiries.
 All soil contamination testing projects are under the supervision of a professional geologist and engineer.
 And work must be in accordance with the latest EPA methodologies for sampling, testing, and reporting.

 When a Full-Scope Phase 2 ESA is Necessary

 Soil contamination testing can be part of a variety of assessment procedures.
 Commercial or industrial properties will generally require a Phase 1 Environmental Site Assessment during a transaction.
 Based on the results of the Phase 1 ESA process, there may or may not be a need to sample the subsurface materials, using the guidelines and procedures of the American Society for Testing and Materials (ASTM).
 If so, the next step is a Phase II Environmental Site Assessment, which uses the conclusions and recommendations of the recent Phase I Environmental Report to justify a scope.
 Generally, high-risk industrial properties will require a Phase II Subsurface Investigation.
 And the results may indicate some detections of contamination in the subsurface.
 However, the conclusions and recommendations will be on the basis of whether those contamination levels supersede the screening level numbers or not.